-The right to complain to the U.S. Department of Education if the school or district fails to comply with the above.
-Federal officials can be contacted at: Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue.
-SW Washington, D.C.
-20202-4605
+9. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.
+The name and address of the Office that administers FERPA is: Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington DC 20202-4605